‘Tis The Season for Vegan Baking!

-In recipes that call for honey, consider vegan alternatives such as Bee Free Honee (we LOVE this!), molasses, or maple syrup.
+In recipes that call for honey, consider vegan alternatives such as molasses, or maple syrup.

-Dairy milk is probably the easiest of all vegan swaps!
+Dairy milk is probably the easiest of all-vegan swaps!
 Plant-based milks (such as almond milk) are very easy to find these days and are used in all sorts of cooking, including even vegan ice creams (or “nice” creams).
-When using a plant-based milk, be sure to use the unsweetened variety as the sweetened versions can make your recipe too sweet.
+When using plant-based milk, be sure to use the unsweetened variety as the sweetened versions can make your recipe too sweet.

 One important note: if you’re taking a baked good to an office party or event where you don’t know if someone has a nut allergy, it is better to use soy milk as a substitute (or clearly label your dish as containing nuts).

 Plant-milk can be used in a 1:1 ratio swap in recipes.
 To make a substitute for buttermilk, try adding 1 tablespoon of lemon to 1 cup of plant-based milk.

 We hope this has provided you with some vegan baking inspiration.
 Please comment below with any of your favorite vegan baking tips or recipes!

 - Patreon is a simple way for listeners to contribute to Vegetarian Zen every month.

 - Pledge levels start as low as $1 a month.
 Pledge $5 or more and you’ll receive some sweet Veg Zen swag…t-shirts, stickers, magnets, grocery bags, and more!

 - By becoming a sponsor on Patreon, you are automatically inducted into our prestigious Golden Apple Roundtable!

 Further Reading and Resources Used for this Episode: